Cost Of Living In Hawaii | 2023 | Your Handy Guide

 Cost Of Utilities In Hawaii

 Hawaii has a Utilities score of 158.4 - significantly down from 184.6 in second quarter 2021.
-Utility bills all things considered come in at roughly $550 to $700 per month.
-This is an average across the entire state - but I primarily serve clients on Oahu that tend to be towards the higher end of the pay scale.
-As such, I’ve broken down the costs you might see in those areas as of February, 2021.
+As of 2022, the average electric bill in Hawaii is $402.30, but I primarily serve clients on Oahu that tend to be towards the higher end of the pay scale.
+As such, I’ve broken down the costs you might see in those areas as of February, 2023.
 While utility prices have increased in general across the mainland, Hawaii's have stayed relatively stable.

 Natural gas is another area that comes at a premium compared to the mainland, coming in at around $225 to $250 per month, depending on the type of property and the amenities installed.
 Expect the average monthly cost to be around $150.
-Water and sewage bills combined for a property with a pool and nice landscaping can run between $160 and $180.
+Water and sewage bills combined for a property with a pool and nice landscaping can run between $200 and $240.